Environmental and Food Economics

 SUGGESTED PRE-REQUISITES:

-1. "Mathematics for economics" is preparatory to "Statistics and econometrics";
+"Mathematics and probability for economics" is preparatory to "Statistics, econometrics and applications";

 Altre informazioni